 Fellow employees will take a difficult truth a little more easily if they think it’s coming from someone interested in their welfare.
 Your co-worker may be competition for you, but not everything in the world is about winning.

 Sometimes it’s just about being human.
 Give her your honest appraisal, but don’t forget to tell her what she’s doing right.
 No one becomes horrible overnight.
 Don’t add to her low self-esteem by beating her up.
 Guaranteed she’s probably doing a good job of that herself.
-What she could use, or what everyone in your group could do with, is some encouraging words for co-workers.
+What she could use, or what everyone in your group could do with, is some encouraging words from those around her.

 You will all profit by the truth, leavened with some kindness and consideration.